Phrasal Verbs with FALL

 Fall in

-If a ceiling or a wall collapse, we say that it fell in.
+If a ceiling or a wall collapses, we say that it fell in.

 - The house was so old that its roof fell in so we had to bring it down.

-- Robert fell in love with Fiona when they were on a city break in Rome.
+- Robert fell in love with Fiona during a city break in Rome.

 Phrasal Verbs with FALL